-SECTION: Curriculum and Instruction POLICY TOPIC: Academic Freedom
+NEW MEXICO JUNIOR COLLEGE BOARD POLICY Policy No. 601 SECTION: Curriculum and Instruction POLICY TOPIC: Academic Freedom

 New Mexico Junior College is committed to the principle of academic freedom in both teaching and learning.
+Further details of academic freedom are contained in the Faculty Handbook, Student Handbook and Employee Handbook.